alistairsmith464/tripleBarrier/README.md

 ### 2.1 Data upload and labelling

 When a user uploads financial data to the system, the file is ingested and parsed into a structured format.
 Each row is represented internally as a `PreprocessedRow` object, capable of holding a set of features.
 This flexibility allows future extension to datasets with additional indicators such as volume, technical signals, or macroeconomic variables.
-In this report, however, we focus on the timestamp and price columns.
+In this report, however, the focus is on the timestamp and price columns.
 This simplification keeps the focus on exploring the labeling methodology itself, without the confounding effects of additional features.

 After the dataset is loaded, the system presents an configuration dialog where users can adjust the parameters of the barrier labeling process.
 These parameters are defined in the `BarrierConfig` structure and control how events are detected and labeled: